feynon/carlosbecker.com/content/post/2012-12-15-things-that-make-me-dislike-java.md

 ## OOP aspects

 Even though people say that Java is an object oriented language, well, it is not that much.
-It has some concepts of OO, like classes, object, inheretance, and so on… but, it still not be a pure OOP language.
+It has some concepts of OO, like classes, object, inheretance, and so on... but, it still not be a pure OOP language.

 For example, in OO, **everything** should be an object.
 Java primitives, for example, are not.